codebydolapo/Animax/README.md

 ## Author

-This project was developed by a passionate anime fan who dedicated their free time to bring Animax to life.
+This project was developed by Bashorun Dolapo (yours truly), a passionate anime fan who dedicated their free time to bring Animax to life.

 ## Acknowledgements